Published by Lyn on 29 May 2017

 Two new high-speed railway lines open in July, linking Paris to Bordeaux, and Paris to Rennes.
 Here's what you need to know about them.

-France will get just a little bit smaller on July 2 when two new high-speed railway lines come into service.
+France has continued to expand its train lines with two new high-speed railway lines now in service.
 Both lines link key cycling hotspots, cutting journey times.
 They also take bicycles fully assembled.

 Here's what you need to know.